 When it comes to dark roasts, one must, of course, mention the dark continent of Africa.
 A few of my favorite coffees come from here.
 Tanzanian, Kenyan and Ethiopian Coffee are often an absolute pleasure to drink.
 Even though a good part of their low temperature complex flavors are roasted out at the high temperatures used for dark roasts, you will still love them for espresso based drinks.

-The African soil is high in mineral content and a great climate for growing coffee.
+The African soil is high in mineral content and has a great climate for growing coffee.
 Notably, is the natural drying process method where the beans are sun dried, simply left to dry in the sun on their own.

 Asia I have touched on earlier, with Indonesia being the stand-out location due to mostly being grown in volcanic soil, resulting in a bold, rich flavor.
 The best Indonesian beans are from Sumatra and will give you a full-bodied, rich cream espresso shot.